Student Code of Conduct

 Olympia, WA 98504-2495

 FERPA: The Family Educational Rights and Privacy Act of 1974, requires that CCS adopt institutional procedures and guidelines in compliance with Public Law 93-380.
-Student rights to privacy are protected with certain restrictions on the disclosure of your student educational records and information.
-You have the following rights, protection and privacy of your educational records at the Community Colleges of Spokane.
+Student rights to privacy are protected with certain restrictions on the disclosure of their student educational records and information.
+Students have the following rights, protection and privacy of their educational records at the Community Colleges of Spokane.

 Family Policy Compliance Office